bodrick/awesome/TOPICS.md

 ## powershell-module

 *   [Moeologist/scoop-completion](https://github.com/Moeologist/scoop-completion) - scoop tab completion, work with powershell
-*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module project generator.
+*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.
 *   [PoShLog/PoShLog](https://github.com/PoShLog/PoShLog) - :nut\_and\_bolt:  PoShLog is PowerShell cross-platform logging module.
 It allows you to log structured event data into console, file and much more places easily.
 It's built upon great C# logging library Serilog - https://serilog.net/
 *   [tillig/ps-bash-completions](https://github.com/tillig/ps-bash-completions) - Bridge to enable bash completions to be run from within PowerShell.
 *   [EvotecIT/PSWinReporting](https://github.com/EvotecIT/PSWinReporting) - This PowerShell Module has multiple functionalities, but one of the signature features of this module is the ability to parse Security logs on Domain Controllers providing easy to use access to AD Events.